String#gsub and String#sub should return original string if no substitution(s) have been made

 'Hello World'.gsub(/[<&>]/, html_entities_hash) because I wrote the fast HTML escape method in Ruby core which is NOT using

-Updated by ashmaroli (Ashwin Maroli) over 2 years ago
+Updated by ashmaroli (Ashwin Maroli) about 3 years ago

 Thank you for pointing me to